paulgovan/QRAGadget/README.md

 ## Map

-To view your interactive QRA map, click the *Map* icon.
+To view your interactive map, click the *Map* icon.
 If at any time you want to reset the extents of your map, simply click the *Reset* button.

 ![Map Page](https://github.com/paulgovan/QRAGadget/blob/master/images/map2.PNG?raw=true)